Post Office proof of address: what is acceptable?

 In this handy guide, we’ll cover everything you need to know about Post Office proof of address requirements.
 This includes which documents they’ll accept, and how to get proof of address if you don’t have anything suitable.

 Looking for providers to make international transfers?
 Check out Wise.
-You can open a multi-currency account and send, spend, and convert money easily in 50+ currencies and 175 countries with the fair mid-market exchange rate.
+You can open a multi-currency account and send, spend, and convert money easily in 40+ currencies with the fair mid-market exchange rate.
 Wise also accepts a wide range of documents as proof of address, and everything can be done online.

 Learn more about the Wise multi-currency account